slalom/dataops-infra/catalog/aws/ml-ops/README.md

 ### comparison\_operator

-Description:   The arithmetic operation to use when comparing the specified alarm_statistic and alarm_threshold.
+Description:   The arithmetic operation to use when comparing the specified statistic and threshold.
 The specified alarm_statistic value is used as the first operand.
   Possible values include StringEquals, IsBoolean, StringLessThan, IsNumeric, BooleanEquals, StringLessThanEqualsPath, NumericLessThan, NumericGreaterThan, NumericLessThanPath, StringMatches, TimestampLessThanEqualsPath, NumericEquals,